Process Purchase Returns or Cancellations

 Choose the Apply Entries action.

-In the Apply Vendor Entries window, select the line with the posted purchase document that you want to apply the purchase credit memo to, and then choose the Applies-to ID action.
+On the Apply Vendor Entries page, select the line with the posted purchase document that you want to apply the purchase credit memo to, and then choose the Applies-to ID action.
 The number of the purchase credit memo is inserted in the Applies-to ID field.

 In the Amount to Apply field, enter the amount that you want to apply if smaller than the original amount.

-At the bottom of the Apply Vendor Entries window, you can see the total amount to apply to reverse all involved entries, namely when the value in the Balance field is zero.
+At the bottom of the Apply Vendor Entries page, you can see the total amount to apply to reverse all involved entries, namely when the value in the Balance field is zero.

 Choose the OK button.
 When you post the purchase credit memo, it will be applied to the specified posted purchase documents.